 About Us

-Veteran Warriors, a national Veterans’ advocacy, service, and support organization, was founded in 2009 by Navy Veterans Lauren and Jim Price.
+Veteran Warriors is a national Veterans’ advocacy, service, and support organization founded in 2009 by Navy Veterans Lauren and Jim Price.
 Together, they worked tirelessly in enterprise-wide advocacy for the VA process and legislative improvements.
-What was once a small Facebook page working on local issues has blossomed into a thriving nationwide organization with a reach and influence beyond the founder’s wildest dreams.
+What was once a small Facebook page working on local veteran-related issues has blossomed into a thriving nationwide organization with a reach and influence beyond its founders’ wildest dreams.

 On March 30, 2021, Lauren Price passed away from toxic exposure-related illnesses from her Iraq deployment.